coti-io/coti-sdk-python-examples/README.md

 This contract can be used in order to browse and get a feel of the COTI network.
 The contract allows for the secure handling of encrypted data, enabling storage, transformation, and arithmetic operations on encrypted values using the [**`MpcCore`**](https://github.com/coti-io/confidentiality-contracts/blob/main/contracts/lib/MpcCore.sol) library.
 It supports operations where values are encrypted using both network and user keys, ensuring data privacy and security on-chain.

-1. Navigate to the `examples` directory in the `confidentiality-contracts` directory inside the `coti-sdk-python-examples` project.
+1. Navigate to the `contracts` directory in the `confidentiality-contracts` directory inside the `coti-sdk-python-examples` project.

     ```bash
-    cd confidentiality-contracts/contracts/examples
+    cd confidentiality-contracts/contracts
     ```